JungleeGAP/Pookie-Wiki/README.md

 ## Contact

-If you have any questions or suggestions, feel free to contact me by opening an issue on this GitHub repository or email me at. ` xs1aryan1499@gmail.com`
+If you have any questions or suggestions, feel free to contact me by opening an issue on this GitHub repository or email me at: `xs1aryan1499@gmail.com`